High School

 One of the biggest challenges Nila believes that kids face in both entrepreneurship and advocacy?
 Not believing in themselves.

-During BETA Camp, Nila was meeting amazing people every week (in business, impact, technology, medicine, and beyond!) and feeling inspired — even though she’d come from a different background, she could see that there were opportunities waiting for her.
+During Prequel's Summer Program, Nila was meeting amazing people every week (in business, impact, technology, medicine, and beyond!) and feeling inspired — even though she’d come from a different background, she could see that there were opportunities waiting for her.

 1. Learn to face rejection.